-History is a very versatile and well-respected academic subject.
-Such a degree can lead to career opportunities that are broader than you may think; for example. law. television. research. politics, journalism, publishing, business. the force and police management... the list is very long!
+History is а very versatile well-respected academic subject.
+Such a degree can lead to career opportunities that are broader than you may think; for example, law, television, research, politics, journalism, publishing, business. police force the and management... the list is very long!